VandersonAssis/market-place-purchase/README.md

 ### Technologies Used System Wide
 - Java 12
+- Docker (Containerization)
+- Kubernetes (Container Orchestration)
+- RabbitMQ
 - MongoDB
-- RabbitMQ
-- Docker (Containerization)
-- Netflix Feign (Declarative rest calls)
-- Netflix Ribbon (Client side load balancing)
+- Netflix Ribbon (Client side load balancing - This will be separated in a different branch, since I'm coding the Kubernetes part now)
-- Netflix Eureka
+- Netflix Eureka (Naming server - This will be separated in a different branch, since I'm coding the Kubernetes part now)
+- Netflix Feign (Declarative rest calls - This will be separated in a different branch, since I'm coding the Kubernetes part now)
 - Swagger (API documentation and code generation)
 - Spring Boot
 - Cloud Config Server (Centralized configuration files of the microservices)